-S. festinus specimens reared on alfalfa were collected and deposited on GRBV-infected vines in insect-proof cages in the greenhouse.
+S. festinus specimens reared on alfalfa were collected and deposited on GRBV-infected vines in insectproof cages in the greenhouse.
 S. festinus were allowed to feed for 2-6 days.
 After the virus acquisition access period, individual S. festinus were moved to healthy vines (2-3 specimens per vine) for a 4-6 day transmission access period.
 Individual insects were then collected and tested for GRBV for multiplex PCR and vines were monitored for symptom expression and presence of GRBV.
 Preliminary results showed that S. festinus transmits GRBV to healthy vines in the grenhouse, confirming previous findings (Badher et al., 2016a).

 To determine the extent to which wild grapes and vineyard cover crops in Napa Valley harbor and serve as reservoirs of GRBV, wild grapes were surveyed in California and New York, and eight California vineyards were selected for surveys of cover crops.
 The eight California vineyards are infected with GRBV or proximal to vineyards infected with GRBV.
-In addition, they carry legumes in their cover crop stands sown in November 2016 (Fig. 7).
+In addition, they carry legumes in their cover crop stands sown in November 2016 (Fig. 6).
 Legumes, i.e. bell beans, peas, vetch, clover, alfalfa, medicagos, etc. are known hosts of S. festinus, and most of these species, i.e. bell beans, peas, vetch, clover, etc., are used as cover crops in vineyards.
 Three additional vineyards were selected because they are not infected with GRBV and carry legumes species in their cover crops stands.
-Alfalfa samples from unmanaged areas proximal to GRBV-infected vineyards were also sampled.
-A total of over 300 legume samples from vineyard middle-row cover crops have been collected in early March 2017 for GRBV testing by multiplex PCR.
-Results showed that all the samples were negative for GRBV in PCR.
-These results suggested that legume cover crops are not infected with GRBV in the diseased vineyards selected for this study, and thus are unlikely to serve as reservoirs of GRBV.
-These preliminary data will need to be confirmed during a second growing season.
+Alfalfa samples from unmanaged areas proximal to GRBVinfected vineyards were also sampled.
+A total of over

-Figure 7.
+Figure 6.
 Cover crops in a GRBV-infected vineyard surveyed for GRBV and S. festinus.